techqueria/website/content/supporters/typeform.md

 This software sponsor will

-- provide financial contribution to Techqueria in order to pay for a yearly subscription of Typeform
+- provide financial contribution to Techqueria in order to pay for a yearly subscription of Typeform Premium

 In exchange, Techqueria will

-- provide your company a marketing package worth financial contribution in value
+- provide your company a partnership worth financial contribution in value
 - showcase your company under "Software Sponsors" on the Supporters page